William, Prince of Wales: Military and air ambulance service

-In July 2015, William began working full-time as a pilot with the East Anglian Air Ambulance (EAAA) based at Cambridge Airport, which he felt was a natural progression from his previous search-and-rescue role.
+In July 2015, William began working full-time as a pilot with the East Anglian Air Ambulance (EAAA), based at Cambridge Airport, which he described as a natural progression from his previous search‑and‑rescue role.
 He donated his full salary to the EAAA charity.
-William required a civil pilot's licence and further training before being permitted to begin his role.
-He underwent part of his training at Norwich Airport.
-William described working irregular shifts and dealing mostly with critical care cases.
-He also discussed the impact of witnessing intensive trauma and bereavement on his mental health and personal life.
-The BBC has written that William was "exposed to the National Health Service in a way that no other senior royal has been or possibly ever will be."
+He required a civil pilot's licence and further training before beginning the role, completing part of his training at Norwich Airport.
+William spoke about working irregular shifts and dealing largely with critical-care cases, and later discussed the impact of witnessing trauma and bereavement on his mental health and personal life.
+The BBC wrote that he had been "exposed to the National Health Service in a way that no other senior royal has been or possibly ever will be."

 William left his position with EAAA in July 2017 to assume full-time royal duties.
 After supporting an anniversary campaign for London's Air Ambulance Charity in 2019, he became the charity's official patron in March 2020.
-In May 2020, he granted permission to the charity to use Kensington Palace's private lawn to refuel during the COVID-19 pandemic.
+In May 2020, he granted permission for the charity to use Kensington Palace's private lawn as a refuelling point during the COVID-19 pandemic.
 In February 2023, he became patron of the Wales Air Ambulance charity.
+In December 2025, he became patron of the Special Air Service Regimental Association.